 Use an Outline

 If you’re not doing a fully scripted episode, you should still have some kind of outline.
-Creating a podcast outline helps keep you from rambling when you run out of things to say.
+Creating a podcast outline helps keep you from rambling when you run out of things to say, or running way over your target episode length.

 You can keep it as simple or as complex as you like, but I definitely recommend having an outline for each podcast, including potential topics you’d like to cover.
 If you’re interviewing someone, have a list of questions you’d like to ask them.
 You may not be able to cover them all, but having a lengthy list will help keep your interview from becoming stagnant.